budgefeeney/alexa-recipe-rest-api/README.md

 =====================
 An API with the ability to search for recipes by name, ID, ingredient or cuisin.

+Works with an embedded H2 database.

+Partially works with a Neo4j database, however you need to comment/uncomment code and re-compile.

 Build & Run Steps
 =====================